bshoppa/411-scoreboarding/README.md

 - Run the makefile with "make" in the directory of the makefile.
 How to run
 - Once you have the executable, call with "./scoreboard instructions.txt", where intructions.txt is the list of instructions.
+- assignment4.txt is just the list of instructions from homework 4 with scoreboarding
 - The output scoreboard will appear first, and then the floating point and integer registers.